 After a two-year run in NASCAR for Roush Fenway Racing, Pastrana has gone back to rally racing with the Subaru Rally Team USA in the Rally America series.

 He has also gone back to his motocross roots.
-In October 2014, Pastrana entered the inaugural Red Bull Straight Rhythm (his his first professional race in five years).
-Not only did Pastrana claim the win his second heat against Josh Hansen, he also celebrated in true Travis-style: with a backflip!
+In October 2014, Pastrana entered the inaugural Red Bull Straight Rhythm (his first professional race in five years).
+Not only did Pastrana claim the win his second heat against Josh Hansen, he also celebrated in true Travis style: with a backflip!
 Even though he was pipped to the post one race later, his performance was a true testament to Pastrana's undying skill and relentlessness for all-things motorsport!Read more